-Dental implants cost much more than most other dental treatments.
-On average, a complete dental implant in the U.S. costs between $2,000 to $5,000 per tooth.
-It's very difficult to find a dental implant deal for less than $2,000 in the U.S. On the other hand, if you decide to go to a fancy boutique office, you may be looking at spending more than $6,000 to $7,000+ on your dental implant by the time that you’re done.
-Let's take a closer look at why dental implants cost as much as they do.
+If this is your first dental implant, you're in for a surprise.
+Most people are shocked when they find out how much dental implants cost.
+Dental implants cost significantly more than just about any other dental procedure.
+A complete dental implant in the U.S. can cost as little as $2,000, but can easily go up to $5,000 or more per tooth.
+It's nearly impossible to find a dental implant deal for under $2,000 in the U.S. On the other hand, if you decide to go to a fancy boutique office, you're looking at spending between $5,000 to $10,000 per dental implant.
+Why do dental implants cost as much as they do?
+Why can't they just cost as much as a crown or a root canal?
+Let's take a closer look at the reasons why dental implants cost as much as they do.

 Have dental implants become more affordable?

 Yes, they actually have.
 Twenty years ago, dental implants were a new technology that was reserved for the rich and famous.
 Nowadays, just about everyone has one or two dental implants in their mouth.
 While dental implants are still quite very expensive, their prices have dropped significantly in recent years.
 Here are some of the reasons why dental implants continue to become more and more affordable:

 - More dentists are offering dental implant treatment to their patients and the competition is driving down prices.

 - There are now more than 40 different companies that manufacture dental implants.
 Again, competition has dropped the prices of implant parts and many dentists are passing the savings down to their patients.

 - Almost all dentists who offer implants also offer some type of flexible financing options to help their patients afford implant treatment.
 You can receive your dental implants today and pay an affordable monthly payment until they're paid off.
 Flexible financing options have allowed many more people to afford their dental implant treatment.